The Mighty Pinker Has Struck Out

 So where is Pinker’s advice on composing a sentence?
 Nowhere and everywhere.
 Pinker jumps from topic to topic—from the minutiae of grammar to disagreements over word meanings—but he never shows how to craft good sentences for all occasions.
 When he explores the way sentences get tangled, the dazzled/befuddled reader has no real foundation for the discussion.
 It’s as if someone described the infield fly rule in baseball without first explaining that pitchers throw, hitters swing, and fielders catch.

 Maybe Pinker finds the basics too, well, basic.
-Maybe he doesn’t want to dwell on the simple subject-predicate structure because, well, it’s just so obvious.
+Maybe he doesn’t want to dwell on the simple subject-verb-object structure because, well, it’s just so obvious.
 But until we master these basics, we can’t understand more complicated structures—how to build complex and complicated sentences, how modifiers work, how to identify subjects, how to connect ideas, and when to break rules.
 Since we lack that basic point of reference, Pinker’s more esoteric explorations often get lost in the shuffle.

 What about paragraphs?
 Forget it.
 “Many writing guides provide detailed instructions on how to build a paragraph,” Pinker says.
 “But the instructions are misguided, because there is no such thing as a paragraph.”
 It’s true that the paragraph offers “a visual bookmark that allows the reader to pause.”
 It’s also true, if you want to understand writing with Pinker’s tree analogy, that paragraph breaks “generally coincide with the divisions between branches in the discourse tree.”
-But that’s a copout.
-We can do better.
-Try this working definition: A paragraph is a statement and development of a single idea.

 All too often, when we first begin writing a passage, as Pinker notes, our thoughts spill out, one after another.
 We begin with one thought and then, without developing it, jump to another thought.
 And so paragraphs become jumbles of thoughts, some developed and some not.
 After a while, we hit the return key.
 We think we have written a paragraph just because we have created, as Pinker says, a brief pause.